idaholab/thermal_to_fusion_converter/README.md

 If successful, a directory `~/projects/geant4/install/share/Geant4/data` should contain all the required libraries.
 In addition, the code requires the G4TENDL library for charged light ion transport, which can be downloaded at: https://geant4.web.cern.ch/download/11.2.1.html
-Place the library in the same directory.
+Place the light ion library in the directory containing all the other ones.

 Next, go to `~/projects/geant4/install/bin` and edit the file `geant4.sh` and uncomment the line and edit the path to the dataset if installed in not standard location.

 Add the path for the G4TENDL library: `export G4PARTICLEHPDATA=$GEANT4_DATA_DIR/G4TENDL1.4`.

-Before compiling Frog, the geant4.sh file needs to be sourced `source ~/projects/geant4/install/bin/geant4.sh`.
+Before compiling Frog, the geant4.sh file needs to be sourced via `source ~/projects/geant4/install/bin/geant4.sh`.
 Load the cmake module `module load cmake`.
 Then proceed by cloning this repository:
 ```git clone git@github.inl.gov:nicolas-martin/neutron_converter.git
 cd neutron_converter